michaelmilleryoder/fanfiction-nlp/README.md

 * Python packages: [spaCy](https://spacy.io/usage), [nltk](https://www.nltk.org/install.html) with the `punkt` resource downloaded.

 * For quote attribution, you will need to install:
-	* [BookNLP](https://github.com/dbamman/book-nlp).
-Make sure this is working properly by running the test described in their README.
 	* [SVMRank](https://www.cs.cornell.edu/people/tj/svm_light/svm_rank.html).
 Download the binary file appropriate for your OS.
 Then follow their instructions to unpack and install this tool.

 ## Input